IHE/ITI.Topologies/topologies.md

 The following example shows the steps used by a Care Services Selective Consumer to navigate a directory to find suitable electronic service Endpoints to a desired Organization.
 A "suitable" Endpoint is one that can provide the service needed by the consumer.
 This typically means it has a connectionType and possibly an endpoint specificType that matches the transaction it wishes to initiate, and an Active status.
-The example uses the mCSD-profiled OrganizationAffiliation that indicates federated connectivity for Document Sharing (e.g., affiliated organizations may be addressed as intendedRecipient).
+The example uses Organization.partOf and the mCSD-profiled OrganizationAffiliation with codes indicating federated connectivity for Document Sharing (e.g., affiliated organizations may be addressed as intendedRecipient).
 The algorithm below uses depth-first search and guarantees that if an endpoint is available, it will be found.
 Implementations might wish to enhance the algorithm to search in alternative ways depending on their deployment environment and path preferences.
+Implementations are likely to have to adjust the below algorithm to account for directory policy, for example, policies that forbid the use of Organization.partOf to indicate document sharing access.
 It is also for illustrative purposes only and does not protect against invalid data such as missing elements, hierarchical loops, or other programming hazards.

 #### Endpoint Discovery Algorithm